Manual Muscle Testing

 Facilitates communication with other healthcare professionals

-Using a standardized template can help facilitate communication with other healthcare professionals who may need to interpret the results of the muscle assessment.
+Using a standardized template can help facilitate communication with other healthcare professionals who may need to interpret the muscle assessment results.
 The template can be easily shared with other healthcare professionals, which can help ensure that everyone is on the same page when interpreting the results.

 Improves patient care